Govin25/QuizMaster/docs/docs/getting-started/quick-start.md

 ### AI-Powered Generation

-QuizMaster can generate quizzes for you using AI!
+Quainy can generate quizzes for you using AI!

 1. Go to **My Quizzes**
 2. Click **AI Generate** tab